Respite services available at our Whitby location.

 Sessions range from 3-hours to 4-hours (depending on the location and space availability) and are centrally located in Pickering and Whitby.

 Respite offered to families with children 13 years of age and under:

-Respite is offered Saturdays at St. Mark’s United Church, 201 Centre Street South, Whitby (Dundas Street & Brock Street) from 9:00am – 12:00pm.
+Address: St. Mark’s United Church, 201 Centre Street South, Whitby (Dundas Street & Brock Street).